 Reusables: Many people clean with green cleaners but then use a paper towel to wipe and throw away.
 Consider switching to a cloth rag that can be reused repeatedly for dusting, mirrors, glass, and even to replace the Swiffer cloths.
 They pick up dust, dirt, and pet hair very well, and can be washed and reused.
 This saves money and trees all at once!

 At Plumbtastic, we support and help provide greener living for our customers throughout the Inland Empire.
 From low-flow toilets and showerheads to tankless water heaters and motion activated faucets, we can help make yours a greener house, too.
-Call today to learn more or for a free new plumbing quote.
+Call today to learn more or for an new plumbing quote.